DontUseCheats/url-shortener/README.md

 The AWS CLI lets you interact with AWS services from your terminal.
 Same concept as how you interact with Docker and MySQL from the terminal — instead of clicking through the AWS console, you run commands.
+We did this in the terminal rather than clicking through the AWS console because in Phase 5 GitHub Actions needs to run these exact commands automatically — you can't click through a UI in an automated pipeline.

 **Step 2 — Create IAM access key and configure CLI**